CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#clock_res_get" name="clock_res_get"></a>`__wasi_clock_res_get()`

-Obtains the resolution of a clock.
+Return the resolution of a clock.

+Note: This is similar to `clock_getres` in POSIX.

 Inputs:

 - <a href="#clock_res_get.clock_id" name="clock_res_get.clock_id"></a><code>[\_\_wasi\_clockid\_t](#clockid) <strong>clock\_id</strong></code>

-    The clock for which the resolution needs to be returned.
+    The clock for which to return the resolution.

 Outputs: